 Methodology for Deliberations

 The working group began its deliberations for Phase 1(a) on 14 May 2021.
 The working group agreed to continue its work primarily through conference calls scheduled weekly, in addition to email exchanges on its mailing list.
-The working group held sessions during ICANN71, ICANN72, ICANN73, ICANN74 and .
+The working group held sessions during ICANN71, ICANN72, ICANN73, ICANN74, and ICANN75.
 These sessions provided an opportunity for the broader community to contribute to the working group’s deliberations and provide input on the charter topics being discussed.
 All of the working group’s work is documented on its wiki workspace, including its meetings, mailing list, meeting notes, deliberation summaries, draft documents, background materials, early input received from ICANN org, and input received from ICANN’s Supporting Organizations and Advisory Committees, including the GNSO’s Stakeholder Groups and Constituencies.
 To develop the content included in the Initial Report, the working group progressed through the charter questions by topic, following the sequence established in the project plan.
 Because the Phase 1(a) topics are closely interrelated, the working group took an iterative approach to producing and reviewing draft responses to charter questions and draft preliminary recommendations to ensure that the full package of outputs was coherent and comprehensive.

 To ensure that all groups represented in the working group had ample opportunity to provide input to the deliberations, the leadership team opened each working group meeting with an invitation for members to step forward and provide any updates about discussions happening within their Supporting Organization/Advisory Committee/Stakeholder Group/Constituency regarding the charter topics, as well as any positions or interests members wanted to share on behalf of their groups.
 To further support fulsome discussion, the leadership team regularly deployed informal polls in the meeting Zoom room to get a better sense of the “temperature of the room” and to prompt the sharing of perspectives and viewpoints that may not otherwise be voiced through less structured interaction.